BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 # User research resources

-Below is a collection of published user research findings around Bitcoin, from academic papers, to surveys and blog posts.
+Below is a collection of published user research findings around Bitcoin, from academic papers to surveys and blog posts.

 ## Research papers